Orioles outfielder Trey Mancini noticed during spring training he was getting tired after a few swings.

-Treatments will go on for six months, meaning that if and when baseball starts up in the waning days of coronavirus, Mancini won’t take the field.
+Treatments will go on for six months, meaning that if and when baseball starts during the coronavirus pandemic, Mancini won’t take the field.
 “But I want everybody to know that I’m O.K.,” Mancini wrote.

 In fact, Mancini said he’s “lucky.”

 “Honestly, I love the Orioles.
 Our team trainers have been so on top of everything.
 I am so appreciative for them, and also for the Orioles’ front office and ownership,” Mancini said.
 “They have treated me like family.”